dhurlburtusa/shortcuts/jupyter/jupyter_notebook-notes.md

 The notebook consists of a sequence of cells.
 A cell is a multiline text input field, and its contents can be executed by using `Shift`-`Enter` or by clicking either the “Play” button the toolbar.
 The execution behavior of a cell is determined by the cell’s type.
 There are three types of cells: code cells, markdown cells, and raw cells.

+Internally, notebook documents are JSON data with binary values base64 encoded.
+This allows them to be read and manipulated programmatically by any programming language.
+Because JSON is a text format, notebook documents are version control friendly.

 #### Code Cells

 A code cell allows you to edit and write new code, with full syntax highlighting and tab completion.
 The programming language you use depends on the kernel.